sealmove/atis-nlu/readme.md

 # Outline
 The project includes the following:
 - An end-to-end NLU system to demonstrate a practical end result
-- A collection of jupyter notebooks that demonstrate the different components and methods used for building the nlp pipelines
+- A collection of jupyter notebooks to demonstrate the techniques used for building the NLP pipelines

 The notebooks are split into the following 4 chapters: